 - 4 Calabrian chilies finely chopped

-- ½ cup vegetable oil plus 2 tablespoon divided
+- ½ cup vegetable oil plus 2 tbsp divided

 - 2 leeks tops removed, thinly sliced